CMU offers scholarships and awards which reward past academic achievement, encourage future scholarship, and provide financial assistance.

 Students taking CSMA individual applied lessons/private instrument instruction for one year or more and apply to CMU's School of Music program will receive $500 per year of CSMA study up to $2,000 per student.
 For CSMA students applying to CMU into another program of study (BA, BSc, or BBA), the scholarship will be $250 per year of CSMA study up to $1,000.

-No application is required.
+Apply through the Scholarship Application form on the application portal by April 30.
 To be eligible, one of the CSMA years of study must be during high school grade 12.
 Group lessons do not qualify.

-CMU matches scholarship offers!
-Each applicant admitted to CMU with proof of a scholarship offer from another institution may be offered a scholarship at CMU.
-The values may not match exactly (each offer is matched on a case by case basis), but for those applicants applying after the February 28 CMU scholarship deadline, this opportunity allows for scholarship money to be received.
+CMU matches entrance scholarship offers!
+Each applicant admitted to CMU with proof of an entrance scholarship offer from another institution may be offered a scholarship at CMU.
+The values may not match exactly (each offer is matched on a case by case basis), but this opportunity allows for scholarship money to be received by those applicants applying after the February 28 CMU scholarship deadline.
 Contact admissions

 :@:cmu.ca for more information.
 Must be a Canadian citizen or equivalent to qualify.